 Where England stands

 After an impressive comeback in Berlin but a tepid affair against the Dutch at Wembley, we now know a fair bit more about the qualities and faults of the England football team.
-For perhaps the first time since the 1998 World Cup, when then manager Glen Hoddle played (eventually) Michael Owen and David Beckham, have an England football side been so appealing to watch.
+For perhaps the first time since the 1998 World Cup, when then manager Glen Hoddle played (eventually) Michael Owen and David Beckham, England are a football side that is fun to watch.
 I have every confidence that Jamie Vardy and Harry Kane could form and even better strike partnership than the one Shearer and Sherringham forged at Euro '96, so long as current head coach Roy Hodgson has the confidence to start them both.
 Tottenham's Dele Alli has the potential to set the forthcoming European Championships alight, just as Paul Gascoigne did at Italia '90.
 The pace and technique of some of these players are better than the so-called golden generation that bored us all in the 2004 Euros and 2006 World Cup.
-That team, which had a far superior defence, got bogged down with a lack of balance on the flanks and two players in Gerrard and Lampard who were far from ever becoming the complete English midfielder that Scholes, who was criminally flung out on the left by Sven Goran Eriksson, always was.
+That team, which admittedly had a far superior defence, got bogged down with a lack of balance on the flanks and two players in Gerrard and Lampard who were bizarrely elevated above Paul Scholes.

 Perhaps similarly to the team Hoddle took to France in 1998, England's defence is the worry.
 Cahill is suspect in terms of pace and John Stones seems too capable of making mistakes.
 Granted, Chris Smalling has stepped up to the plate despite Manchester United's on-off season, unlike Manchester City's goalkeeper, Joe Hart, who for such a competent shot stopper seems overly nervous in an England jersey.
 His replacements are yet to have a long enough run in the side to know how good they are.
 We have exciting fullbacks, but as a Spurs fan I have seen the very worst as well as the very best of left back Danny Rose, who is great going forward but lacks awareness when hit on the break.